-If you wish to discuss a funeral, please refer to the contact page, or, once an appointment has been made, our Rector.
+If you wish to discuss a funeral, please refer to the contacts page, or, once an appointment has been made, our Vicar.

 (Our leaflet is intended to be printed double sided on A4 size paper).